raserma/simple-vagrant-lamp-server/README.md

 Vagrant LAMP stack
 ==================
-It creates a simple LAMP (Linux, Apache, MySQL, PHP) stack by using Vagrant.
+It creates a simple LAMP (Linux, Apache, MySQL, PHP) stack on Vagrant by using a provisioning script.

-Vagrant allows creation and managing of VMs to be quickly setup and easy to use.
+Vagrant is an open-source tool that creates and configures virtual development environments, in a quick and easy-to-use way.

 Requirements
 ------------
 * VirtualBox